Wangsa779/Wangsa779/README.md

 I'm Wangsa.
 I'm a computer science student exploring the cybersecurity world and Linux ecosystem.
 I mainly use Python to build tools, automation scripts, and custom trial programs.
-My long-term ambition is to specialize in malware development and ethical hacking 🔥
+i am aspired to specialize and work in malware development and ethical hacking in the future🔥

 ---